11 Top-Rated Things to Do in Sisters, OR

 The Suttle Lodge offers a primitive but hip place to stay.
 Guests enjoy boat rentals, lawn activities, and on-site dining with decadent menus at The Boathouse.
 Overnight facilities include lodge rooms, primitive cabins, and deluxe cabins.

 The Forest Service also operates two campgrounds separate from The Suttle Lodge.
 These two campgrounds, South Shore and Blue Bay Campgrounds, each have public boat ramps.
 South Shore is more accommodating to RVs, but Blue Bay also caters to bigger rigs.
-These campgrounds connect to the Suttle Lake Loop Trail, which circumnavigates the water with a 3.6-mile route.

 10. Fly Fish the Metolius River